weka511/complexity/origins/README.md

 My notes plus exploratory code for [Origins of Life](https://www.complexityexplorer.org/courses/103-origins-of-life).
 This material was created initially for an Code for [an earlier iteration of the course](https://www.complexityexplorer.org/courses/95-origins-of-life); it is now being updated.
 The content and images contained herein are the intellectual property of the Santa Fe Institute, with the exception of any errors in transcription, which are my own.
 These notes are distributed in the hope that they will be useful, but without any warranty, and without even the implied warranty of merchantability or fitness for a particular purpose.
 All feedback is welcome, but I don't necessarily undertake to do anything with it.
+I have used [TexStudio](https://www.texstudio.org/) and the [JabRef](https://www.jabref.org/) to create the notes.

 |#|File|Description|
 |---|------------------------------|-----------------------------------------------------------|